 The good news is that people, athletes included, are starting to talk about it.
 They are talking about mental health challenges; they are talking about their struggles (which sometimes included suicidal behavior) and life stressors.
 With its influence and reach, sport has the ability to address many of these issues in communities by sharing a healthy message about prevention and healing around mental health and suicide prevention.

-In early 2019, Beyond Sport and the Action Alliance will convene leaders in Washington, DC for a special invite only event, ors to advance efforts to eradicate the mental health issues facing the country.
+In early 2019, Beyond Sport and the Action Alliance will convene leaders in New York for a special invite only event to advance efforts to eradicate the mental health issues facing the country.
 And going a step further, together we will initiate a national member network of key stakeholders that will continue to collaborate on innovative approaches to address the issue through sport

 If you are interested in attending the event, please email [email protected] with your contact details and organization's information.

 For partnership inquiries, please email Jake Davis at [email protected].